-US Supreme Court allows release of Trump tax records
+US Supreme Court allows release of Trump tax records to prosecutors

 The nation's highest court denied the request filed by lawyers for the former president without comment.

 Trump has been waging a protracted legal battle to prevent his tax records from being handed over to Manhattan District Attorney Cyrus Vance.